craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 The 'Sneaking Mantis' Squad earned their name for their stealth-based tactics, pursuing their target until they forced to return the way they came - where the 'Sneaking Mantis' Squad strikes.

 ###### 'Gorilla Fists' Squad
-The 'Gorilla Fists' Squad earned their name for their size and
+The 'Gorilla Fists' Squad earned their name for their unnatural size and strength

 ###### 'Bear Hug' Squad
 The 'Bear Hug' Squad